 Community Action Partnership of Hennepin County (CAP-HC), formerly known as Community Action Partnership of Suburban Hennepin (CAPSH), works to establish services, programs and partnerships that address poverty and increase family and economic stability in Hennepin County.

-2016 marked a year of change of our organization.
+2016 marked a year of change for our organization.
 In August 2016, CAP-HC received the official designation from Governor Dayton's office to be the Community Action Agency for the City of Minneapolis.
-We are excited to extend our programs to Minneapolis residents through a single, unified community action agency as well as to partner and support existing Minneapolis organizations.
+We are excited to extend our programs to Minneapolis residents through a single unified community action agency as well as partner with and support existing Minneapolis organizations.

 CAP-HC programs include: Energy Assistance, Food Support, Legal Services, Tax Assistance, Financial literacy, Supportive Services for Veteran Families, Homeless Services, and Full-Cycle Homeownership Services.